 And yes, for those that are wondering, the same occurs whilst experiencing Ramadan in Qatar and other middle eastern countries too!

-But before having the chance to stop and think what this holy month could mean for the trip, it became clear that Ramadan really isn’t all that bad for people of other religions!
+But before having the chance to stop and think about what this holy month could mean for the trip, it became clear that Ramadan really isn’t all that difficult to manoeuvre for people of other religions.

 Very considerate right?

 These locations were completely barricaded, hidden and secluded from the public eye in respect for those who were participating in Ramadan.
 This month is so important for Muslims, so going to extreme measures to ensure the regard of these people during this time is crucial.